Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Michael Porter Jr. included, take on the Phoenix Suns at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+Michael Porter Jr. and his Denver Nuggets teammates hit the court versus the Phoenix Suns in the 2023 NBA Playoffs, at 10:00 PM ET on Friday.

-Below we will break down Porter's stats and trends, helping you make good predictions on prop bets.
+If you'd like to make predictions on Porter's performance, we dive into his available prop bets, using stats and trends, below.

 Michael Porter Jr. Prop Bets vs. the Suns